andrewhao/mmtss/README.md

 The idea: Everybody adds or modifies one "part" of a 32-bar loop.
 The user gets to play an instrument over the existing mix and record the 32-bar phrase when she or he is ready.
 Once the person is finished, the project selects another instrument at random for the next viewer to record.

-A Ableton Live controller serving a Webkit view, backed by node.js on the backend and socket.io on the front.
-Communication is done via LiveOSC.
+It's an Ableton Live controller serving a Webkit view, backed by node.js on the backend and socket.io + RaphaelJS on the front.
+Communication is done through a LiveOSC Live plugin via sockets.

 ### Screenshots

 ![Practice mode](http://farm7.static.flickr.com/6169/6188366577_7ba48d38d1_z.jpg)

 mmtss in practice/playback mode.
 Here the user is able to practice/mess around with the current instrument to prepare to record the next track.

 ![Cued mode](http://farm7.static.flickr.com/6121/6188886114_9d6d519972_z.jpg)

 Pressing "record" puts the user in a wait state.
 They are prompted to begin recording when all the black boxes count down and disappear.

 ![Record mode](http://farm7.static.flickr.com/6177/6188367151_ca5b782735_z.jpg)

 mmtss in record mode.

 ### Installation